 Northern Lights Discovery

 The best for the last!
-Explore a natural Blue Ice Cave, take a Boat Tour in a Glacier Lagoon, and more.
+Explore a natural Blue Ice Cave and more.

 Jökulsárlón, the Glacier Lagoon